Gilead to Boost Stake in Belgian Biotech Galapagos as Part of $5.1 Billion Deal | MarketScreener

 Gilead Sciences Inc. will pay $5.1 billion to boost its stake in Galapagos NV and gain rights outside Europe to the Belgian biotechnology company's treatments in development, in a broad research collaboration aimed at increasing growth at the drugmakers.

-Assuming Galapagos shareholders sign off, Gilead could eventually boost its ownership stake to as much as 29.9%, officials of the companies said in interviews over the weekend.
-Gilead will get two seats on Galapagos's board of directors as part of the deal.
+Assuming Galapagos shareholders sign off, Gilead could eventually boost its ownership stake to as much as 29.9%.
+Gilead will get two seats on Galapagos's board of directors as part of the deal, which was reported earlier by The Wall Street Journal.

 Gilead, which has been looking for new products to regain its once-heady sales growth, is securing access for a decade to one of the industry's most promising but also risky pipelines.
 Galapagos has six compounds in human testing, including potential drugs for conditions such as knee osteoarthritis and pulmonary fibrosis that would sell in multibillion-dollar markets.